Normal 5-edge-coloring of some snarks superpositioned by Flower snarks: Concluding remarks

 For a cubic graph $G,$ let $\mathrm{{NC}}(G)$ denote the set of all normal $5$-colorings of $G$.
-The Petersen Coloring Conjecture is equivalent to the claim that $\mathrm{{NC}}(G)\not =\emptyset$ for every bridgeless cubic graph $G.$ Assuming that the Petersen Coloring Conjecture holds i.e. that $\mathrm{{NC}}(G)$ is indeed non-empty for every bridgeless cubic graph, $\mathrm{{poor}}(G)$ is defined as the maximum number of poor edges among all colorings from $\mathrm{{NC}}(G)$.
-Denote the Petersen graph by $P_{10},$ and by $P_{10}^{\Delta}$ a graph obtained from $P_{10}$ by truncating one vertex.
+The Petersen Coloring Conjecture is equivalent to the claim that $\mathrm{{NC}}(G)\not =\emptyset$ for every bridgeless cubic graph $G.$ Assuming that the Petersen Coloring Conjecture holds, i.e. that $\mathrm{{NC}}(G)$ is indeed non-empty for every bridgeless cubic graph, $\mathrm{{poor}}(G)$ is defined as the maximum number of poor edges among all colorings from $\mathrm{{NC}}(G)$.
+Denote the Petersen graph by $P_{10},$ and by $P_{10}^{\Delta}$ a graph obtained from $P_{10}$ by replacing one vertex with a triangle.
 In \cite{SedSkrePaper1}, we have proposed the following conjecture.